IIP-Design/prettier-config/docs/rules.md

 **Purpose:** Specifies the maximum number of characters per line.

 **Rationale:** Team stylistic preference.
-We find that the default of 80 characters causes unneccessary line breaks, too frequently pushing to two lines what can comfortably fit in one.
-One hundred charachters is more to our taste.
+We find that the default of 80 characters causes unnecessary line breaks, too frequently pushing to two lines what can comfortably fit in one.
+One hundred characters is more to our taste.

 ### Quote Props